unbounded-enterprise/sample-app/README.md

 ## Set Up the Proxy Server
 - here's how to set up the proxy if you are not using a NEXT client + API routes
+- need to open source our proxy sample

 ## License